Natasha Fox

-Major General Natasha Anne Fox, AO, CSC is a senior officer in the Australian Army.
+Lieutenant General Natasha Anne Fox, AO, CSC is a senior officer in the Australian Army.
 She joined the army via the Australian Defence Force Academy (ADFA) in 1988 and has spent much of her career in logistics and training roles.
 She served as Commanding Officer/Chief Instructor at ADFA from 2009 to 2010, and deployed on operations to Israel, Syria and Lebanon and to Afghanistan.
-She was Head People Capability from November 2018 to December 2021, and assumed her current appointment as Deputy Chief of Army in February 2022.
-She is the first woman to serve as a deputy service chief in the Australian Defence Force.
+She was Head People Capability from November 2018 to December 2021, Deputy Chief of Army from February 2022 to June 2023, and was appointed the inaugural Chief of Personnel on 5 June 2023.
+She was both the first woman to serve as a deputy service chief and the first woman to be promoted to three-star rank in the Australian Defence Force.